 Small Business Rental Assistance Program

 The Small Business Rental Assistance Program, in partnership with the Orlando Economic Partnership (OEP), is part of the CRA's COVID relief efforts.
 We recognize that many small businesses have suffered economic injury because of COVID-19.
 This program will allow eligible small businesses in downtown to apply for a rent subsidy for up to $5,000 per month for a maximum of $30,000 per business.
-Applications will open November 4.
-Once applications open, they will be reviewed and evaluated by the OEP.
-Information on how to apply will be provided at least a week prior to the opening of the application process.
+Applications are reviewed and evaluated by the OEP.

 MEBA Rent Abatement